Home

 When you lay these "candidate" fabrics next to the focus object, they play together nicely.
 They do not fight.
 An absolute match is unnecessary, and actually, rather boring.
 Be adventurous!

-Taking too long to decide if a fabric is playing nicely?
+Taking too long to decide if a particular choice is playing nicely?
 Then, clearly it's not.
-Go on gut instinct here.
+Listen to your gut here.
 No over thinking.

 When you buy for projects like this, fat quarters and quarters are perfect...not too big, not too small.